-16.36 Noise Action Plans have been prepared in line with the terms of the Environmental Noise Directive and cover noise from roads, railways and agglomerations.
+16.35 Noise Action Plans have been prepared in line with the terms of the Environmental Noise Directive and cover noise from roads, railways and agglomerations.
 There are 26 road related 'Important Areas' and 2 rail Important Areas in Thanet.
 (These correspond with hotspots identified in the AQMA).
-The Defra maps are available here: http://www.extrium.co.uk/noiseviewer.html#

-16.37 Within the identified areas, residential development will need to include mitigation measures to reduce the impact of noise on residential amenity.
+16.36 Within the identified areas, residential development will need to include mitigation measures to reduce the impact of noise on residential amenity.
 Such measures may include screening/barriers, double glazing, locating windows so they are not opposite the noise source.
 Developers should liaise with Kent County Council as the Highway Authority to agree appropriate mitigation.